adrhei123/Eassy-Browser-Game/README.md

 # Eassy-Browser-Game
 This is a browser game using HTML, CSS and JasvaScript

-I made a Game that will run in every Browser and it cant be blocked by your Scholl or Organisation
+I made a Game that will run in every Browser and it cant be blocked by your School or Organisation

 Instalation:
 ---------------------------------------------------------------------------------------------------------------------------------------